statsthinking21/statsthinking21-python/notebooks/index.md

 # Preface

 **NOTE**: This book is a work in progress!
-Please check back soon for more.
+Please check back regularly for updates.

 This book is a companion to [Statistical Thinking for the 21st Century](https://statsthinking21.org/), an open source statistical textbook.
 It focuses on the use of the Python statistical programming language for statistics and data analysis.